syncfusion-content/blazor-docs/blazor/breadcrumb/getting-started-with-web-app.md

 N> Check out the [Blazor Themes](https://blazor.syncfusion.com/documentation/appearance/themes) topic to discover various methods ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference), and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) for referencing themes in your Blazor application.
 Also, check out the [Adding Script Reference](https://blazor.syncfusion.com/documentation/common/adding-script-references) topic to learn different approaches for adding script references in your Blazor application.

-## Add Syncfusion Blazor Accordion component
+## Add Syncfusion Blazor Breadcrumb component

-Add the Syncfusion Blazor Accordion component in the **~/Components/Pages/Home.razor** file.
+Add the Syncfusion Blazor Breadcrumb component in the **~/Components/Pages/Home.razor** file.
 If you opt for an interactive location as Per page/component in the web app, define a render mode at the top of the ~Pages/*.razor component, as follows:

 {% tabs %}
 {% highlight razor %}